liatrio/devops-bootcamp/docs/1-introduction/basics-networking.md

 Finally, there are a few IP ranges that are reserved as private addresses.
 This means that no public server will ever be granted one of these IPs.
-When setting up private or internal networking, using IP addresses within a private range will ensure no conflicts with existing servers.
+When setting up private or internal networking, using IP addresses within a private range will ensure no conflicts with public servers.

 | CIDR Block     | Address Range                 | Number of Addresses |
 |----------------|-------------------------------|---------------------|